The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Methodology

-The One-zone Model for the Evolution of Galaxies and Abundances (OMEGA) \citep{Cote2016}\footnote{\url{https://github.com/NuGrid/NUPYCEE}} is a single-reservoir chemical evolution framework that follows the time-dependent enrichment of a well-mixed galactic gas zone.
+The One-zone Model for the Evolution of Galaxies and Abundances \citep[OMEGA;][]{Cote2016}\footnote{\url{https://github.com/NuGrid/NUPYCEE}} is a single-reservoir chemical evolution code that follows the time-dependent enrichment of a well-mixed galactic gas zone.
 In its baseline configuration, OMEGA assumes instantaneous mixing within a single gas reservoir and evolves the chemical composition under global prescriptions for star formation, stellar ejecta, and gas accretion.
-We incorporate nucleosynthetic yields through the SYGMA/NuPyCEE\footnote{\url{https://nugrid.github.io/NuPyCEE/}} framework.
+We incorporate nucleosynthetic yields through the SYGMA/NuPyCEE\footnote{\url{https://nugrid.github.io/NuPyCEE/}} code.